 Nnebe’s work has been featured in arts and media publications internationally including: The Guardian (UK), Contemporary And and Contemporary And Latin America (Germany/Kenya), Sugarcane Magazine (US), Arts.Black (US), CBC (Canada), Canadian Art Magazine (Canada), C Magazine (Canada), the Power Plant’s In/Tension Podcast (Canada), Akimbo (Canada), Esse (Canada), Vie des Arts (Canada), the Agnes Etherington’s With Opened Mouths Podcast (Canada), Studio Magazine (Canada), Herizons Magazine (Canada), Femme Art Review (Canada), Peripheral Review (Canada), Newest Magazine (Canada), and Range Magazine (Canada).

-Nnebe is based between Maastricht, Netherlands and Lagos, Nigeria.
+Nnebe is based between Maastricht, Netherlands, Lagos, Nigeria, and Ottawa, Canada.